journal-club/wiki-data/abc.md

 -----

 *Article by Tarun Agarwal and Sanath Salil.
-Edited by Vedika Kulkarni and Shanmukh Kali Prasad.*
+Edited by Vedika Kulkarni and Rohit Dwivedula.*